 There weren’t many critical reviews of LocalCoinSwap on the platform, so it’s hard to draw any meaningful conclusions from them.
-The few reviewers who gave the platform less than 5* mentioned slow response times from customer support – which remains a common issue across the industry.
+The few reviewers who gave the platform less than 5-star mentioned slow response times from customer support – which remains a common issue across the industry.

 How Does LocalCoinSwap Work?